Yuan Longping

-Yuan Longping (袁隆平 (Yuán Lóngpíng); September 7, 1930 – May 22, 2021) was a Chinese agronomist and member of the Chinese Academy of Engineering known for developing the first hybrid rice varieties in the 1970s, part of the Green Revolution in agriculture.
+Yuan Longping (袁隆平 (Yuán Lóngpíng); September 7, 1930 – May 22, 2021) was a Chinese agronomist and inventor.
+He was a member of the Chinese Academy of Engineering known for developing the first hybrid rice varieties in the 1970s, part of the Green Revolution in agriculture.
 For his contributions, Yuan is known as the "Father of Hybrid Rice".
+Yuan was bestowed the Medal of the Republic, the highest honorary medal of the People's Republic of China, in September 2019.

 Hybrid rice has since been grown in dozens of countries in Africa, America, and Asia—boosting food security and providing a robust food source in areas with a high risk of famine.
-The technology allowed China to sustain 20% of the global population on 9% of global arable land, an achievement in food security that won Yuan the 2004 World Food Prize.
+The technology allowed China to sustain 20% of the global population on 9% of global arable land, an achievement in food security for which he was awarded the 2004 World Food Prize and the 2004 Wolf Prize in Agriculture respectively.

 Early life and education

-Yuan was born at Peking Union Medical College Hospital in Beijing, China on September 7, 1930 to Yuan Xinglie and Hua Jing.
+Yuan was born at Peking Union Medical College Hospital in Beijing, China on September 7, 1930, to Yuan Xinglie and Hua Jing.
 He was the second of six siblings.
 His ancestral home is in De'an County, Jiujiang, Jiangxi Province in Southern China.
 During the Second Sino-Japanese War and the Chinese Civil War, he moved with his family and attended school in many places, including Hunan, Chongqing, Hankou and Nanjing.

 He graduated from Southwest Agricultural College (now part of Southwest University) in 1953.